godaddy/gasket/docs/guides/gotchas.md

 module.exports = {
   // config goes here
-}
+};
 ```

-Putting it in your `gasket.config.js` will ensure it is included at the
+Requiring `@babel/register` in your `gasket.config.js` will ensure `babel`
-earliest point in the loading process for your app code.
-It also ensures that
+transpilation begins at the earliest point in the loading process for your app
-it is not included in the webpack bundles.
+code.
+It also ensures that `@babel/register` itself is not included in your
+`webpack` bundles.

-Note, however, that the `gasket.config.js` will need to continue to export with
+It is important to note that your `gasket.config.js` must continue to use
-CommonJS style, and continue to use `require`.
-However, subsequent files to be
-loaded can now be ES6 module syntax.
+`require` and export using CommonJS syntax (e.g. `module.exports =`).
+Any
+subsequent files loaded, however, are free to use ES Modules syntax.

-The same goes for other special files directly expected by Gasket, for example,
+Additionally, any other special files directly expected by Gasket (e.g.
-`store.js`, `/lifecycles/*.js`, or `/plugins/*.js` files.
-The reason being,
+`store.js`, `/lifecycles/*.js`, or `/plugins/*.js`) must also use CommonJS
-is that default exports will be transformed to have a `.default` property,
+syntax.
+The reason being, is that default exports will be transformed to have
-which Gasket plugins won't be expecting or know how to handle.
+a `.default` property, which Gasket plugins won't be expecting or know how to
+handle.

 For example, say you write your `store.js` as ES6 module: